itzsiennaduh/Flappy-Car/README.md

 **Note:** *If you run into dependency issues when running the app or the Gradle pop up doesn't appear then open the Gradle sidebar and click the Refresh icon.*

 ## Run Project
-1. Open a command line interface inside the project directory and run `./gradlew run` to run the app.
+1. Open a command line interface inside the project directory and run `./gradlew clean run` to run the app.
 2. The app should then open a new window, this may not be displayed over IntelliJ but can be easily selected from the taskbar

 ## Build and Run Jar